What You Should Know About the Types of Epoxy

 There are two major types of epoxy resin: Doming and Casting

-A doming resin mixes thick enough that when you use it, it finishes with a smooth, even surface on your project.
+A doming resin mixes thick so it finishes with a smooth, even surface on your project.

 When would you use a doming resin?

-A doming resin mixes thicker and is going to stay on the surface of something without sides.
+A doming resin mixes thicker and will stay on the surface of something.
 For example, if you want to make epoxy art, you want a doming resin so that it will produce a glossy surface on your resin painting.

 Doming resins are also important if you want to make jewelry with a domed finish.